-4.4.1.5.1.1 Blackgill Rockfish
+4.4.1.8.1.1 Blackgill Rockfish

-Alternatives 2, 3 and 4 specify separate trawl sector allocations for Other SSRF and/or blackgill.
-In order to be able to harvest 37.8 mt of blackgill (as is possible under No Action) under the Alternative 2 blackgill trawl sector allocation of 41.7 mt, a QP use limit of 37.8/41.7 = 90.6% would be needed.
-Under Alternative 3 the ratio is 37.8/36.2 = 104%, and under Alternative 4 the ratio is 37.8/50.9 = 74.3%.
-Clearly these limits are not practical nor is it the intent under the action alternatives to enable individual participants to harvest as much blackgill QPs as they could under No Action.
+Alternatives 1 and 2 specify separate trawl sector allocations for blackgill and Other SSRF.
+In order to be able to harvest 37.8 mt of blackgill (as would be permissible under a No Action trawl allocation of 420.2 mt and a 9.0% vessel use limit) under the Alternative 1 blackgill trawl sector allocation of 41.7 mt, a QP use limit of 37.8/41.7 = 90.6% would be needed, implying that as few as two vessels could harvest the entire trawl allocation of blackgill QPs.